In pre-production and need to know which data is production-critical?

 Unsure if your feasibility design is right for the whole orebody?

-Unsure if your operating strategy is optimal from end to end?
+Unsure if your operating strategy is optimal for the life-of-mine?

 If you said yes to any of these questions, then you’ll want to read on…

-It is a powerful multi-disciplinary lens through which mining projects are analyzed and optimized.
-It integrates geological, geotechnical, mining, metallurgical, environmental, and economic information to provide a platform to improve project performance and increase net present value.
+Geometallurgy is a powerful multidisciplinary lens through which mining projects are analyzed and optimized.
+It integrates geological, geotechnical, mining, metallurgical, environmental, and economic information to provide a platform to improve project performance and increase value.